rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 ### 3.3 Deploying our workload using a ArgoCD enforcing signature verifications

-If signature verification is enforced, ArgoCD will verify the signature using following strategy:
+If signature verification is enforced, ArgoCD will verify the signature using the following strategy:

 * If target revision is a pointer to a commit object (i.e. a branch name, the name of a reference such as HEAD or a commit SHA), ArgoCD will perform the signature verification on the commit object the name points to, i.e. a commit.